Marks & Spencer

 In the annual Which? supermarkets survey, more than 3,200 M&S grocery customers rated the retailer on everything from queuing time to the quality of its food and value for money.
 This enabled us to work out star ratings for different categories, as well as an overall customer score.

-As well as accessing the supermarket scores, logging in or joining Which? will enable you to see how M&S fared when we reviewed items including champagne, cheese, and cleaning products, such as washing-up liquid and dishwasher tablets.
+As well as accessing the supermarket scores, or will enable you to see how M&S fared when we reviewed items including champagne, cheese, and cleaning products, such as washing-up liquid and dishwasher tablets.

 M&S plans to close 100 of its larger stores by 2022.
 The retailer wants to move a third of its clothing and home sales online and plans to have fewer, larger clothing and homeware stores in better locations.